eafflu/runtime/README.md

     <script src="js/view/hud.js"></script>

 Find this file in your project and open it.
 You should see that it declares a function and assigns it to `window.opspark.makeHud`.
-Read the documentation for `makeHud` and following its instructions for adding the heads-up-display to the game.
+Read the documentation for `makeHud` and follow it's instructions for adding the heads-up-display to the game.
 You will want to make a change to the code in `index.html` at `TODO: 1`.
 Once that is done, you should see the heads-up display!

 ![Heads-Up Display](http://i.imgur.com/VG1KvnA.png)